Tinkatuff

 Moves

-Tinkatuff's best moveset in Pokémon GO is Fairy Wind and Play Rough, with 7.95 damage per second, and it can deal 157.2 damage before Tinkatuff faints.
-This is true when battling in neutral weather.
+Tinkatuff's best moveset is Fairy Wind and Play Rough, with 7.95 DPS (damage per second) and 157.2 TDO (total damage output).
+These moves are boosted by Cloudy weather.

 DPS7.95